 responder’s receive DMG antenna/sector and the associated quality indicated.

-In the MU-MIMO selection subphase, the initiator shall transmit BF Selection frame to each responder in
+In the MU-MIMO selection subphase, the initiator shall transmit a BF Selection frame to each responder in

-the MU group containing the dialog token identifying the MU-MIMO training, one or multiple sets of the
+the MU group containing the dialog token identifying the downlink MU-MIMO training, one or multiple sets of the

 MU transmission configurations, and the intended recipient STAs for each MU transmission configuration.